oushujun/EDTA/bin/LTR_FINDER_parallel/README.md

 		-verbose|-v     Retain LTR_FINDER outputs for each sequence piece.
 		-finder [file]  The path to the program LTR_FINDER (default v1.0.7, included in this package).
 		-threads|-t     [int]   Indicate how many CPU/threads you want to run LTR_FINDER.
-		-help|-h        Display this help information.
+		-check_dependencies Check if dependencies are fullfiled and quit -help|-h        Display this help information.